siulzeni/sh_price_analysis_extension/README.md

 #StubHub Price Analysis Extension
-This is a Chrome Extension that makes opening StubHub Price Analysis from an Event's page or a link from your clipboard, as easy as one click.
+This is a Chrome Extension that makes opening StubHub Price Analysis as easy as one click.

 ##Motivation
 When I browse StubHub event listings looking for new artists and events, I always like to check demand.
 Opening the Price Analysis tool usually takes me 3 to 4 clicks and a copy/pase.
 I know it's not a lot, but when I laizly browse for new events I like to relax and search with one hand.
 I came up with this solution to further enable my laziness.

-#How It Works
+#How/Where It Works
-It works one of two ways:
-- Go to the event page and click the extension button.
+Click extension when:
-- Copy the link address of an event and click the extension button.
+- On the event page.
-This will open Price Analysis for that particular event.
-Simple as that.
+- There is an event link in your clipboard.
+- If already on Price Analysis, click to open SellHub.
+- All of this also works on pro StubHub

 ##Installing
 - Download the package.zip onto your machine and unzip into any location of your choosing.